 Download Now: No Hassle Guide To Effective Third-Party Risk Management

 To quickly summarize, GDPR is a regulation on data protection which applies to data subjects within the European Union (EU).
-GDPR gives control to EU data subjects in regards to how their data is processed, stored, or transmitted.
-The ripple effect of GDPR reaches to all corners of the globe, making this legislation applicable to organizations outside of the EU, many of which are based in the U.S.
+Born out of a goal to protect consumer data privacy, GDPR requirements are designed to give control to EU data subjects in regards to how their data is processed, stored, or transmitted.
+Because companies all over the world serve EU residents, the ripple effect of GDPR reaches to all corners of the globe.
+With the rollout of GDPR, its security controls set the global standard for data privacy.
+This legislation is applicable to organizations outside of the EU, including those that are based in the U.S.

-Now, let’s explore some key GDPR technical controls that need to be in place to ensure your organization is ready for GDPR:
+Let’s explore some key GDPR security controls that need to be in place to ensure your organization is fully compliant with GDPR requirements:

 Having the proper IDAM controls in place will help limit access to personal data for authorized employees.
 The two key principles in IDAM, separation of duties and least privilege, help ensure that employees have access only to information or systems applicable to their job function.